Test and Debug an Implementation of ISmoothStreamingCache

 If the application is running outside the debugger, the path to isolated storage files can be obtained by using the Process Explorer utility.

 The BeginPersist(CacheRequest, CacheResponse, AsyncCallback, Object) method gets the URL of each data chunk from the request parameter.
 The actual data of the request is obtained from the response parameter.
-In the sample application, the response is written to a file in isolated storage when the EndPersist(IAsyncResult) method runs.
+The response is written to a file in isolated storage when the EndPersist(IAsyncResult) method runs.
 If Fiddler is running, you can watch the requests that the application makes to the server and the results of the requests.
 After data has been persisted in the cache, subsequent requests to the server should not be made because the data is obtained by the BeginRetrieve(CacheRequest, AsyncCallback, Object) method from the cache.
 As noted, the browser might cache the data.
 Fiddler has a Clear-Cache option that can be used to clear the cache, or you can use the browser's commands to delete browsing history.

 If the capacity of the IsolatedStorage object's allocation is too low, there might not be enough capacity to store all the files for a lengthy media selection.
-The sample provides a button that can be enabled in the XAML source to increase the quota by calling the System.IO.IsolatedStorage.IsolatedStorageFile.IncreaseQuotaTo method.
+A button that can be enabled in the XAML source to increase the quota by calling the System.IO.IsolatedStorage.IsolatedStorageFile.IncreaseQuotaTo method.
 The method increases the quota by 1 megabyte each time the button is clicked.
 There is no equivalent method available in the API that can be used to reduce the quota.
 To reduce the quota, you have to delete the storage and reinitialize it.

 The quantities to watch are the values of System.IO.IsolatedStorage.IsolatedStorageFile.UsedSize and System.IO.IsolatedStorage.IsolatedStorageFile.AvailableFreeSpace.
 Calling System.IO.IsolatedStorage.IsolatedStorageFile.DeleteFile on each file in isolated storage will clear data that has been persisted by the ISmoothStreamingCache implementation.
-The clear-cache method of the sample also clears the dictionary object and the System.IO.IsolatedStorage.IsolatedStorageSettings.ApplicationSettings instance that contains URL/file name pairs used to track files in the cache.
+The clear-cache method also clears the dictionary object and the System.IO.IsolatedStorage.IsolatedStorageSettings.ApplicationSettings instance that contains URL/file name pairs used to track files in the cache.
 When the cache is cleared, the System.IO.IsolatedStorage.IsolatedStorageFile.UsedSize and System.IO.IsolatedStorage.IsolatedStorageFile.AvailableFreeSpace members will adjust accordingly.

 You can also remove isolated-storage capacity from the Silverlight UI.
 The Silverlight configuration dialog box provides the option to delete the isolated storage.
 In the Application Storage tab of the dialog box, delete the quota for the appropriate Web site.